VinceCallocchia/XeonExperiments/ReadMe.md

 # Overview

 This repository is a collection of various test files for my Intel Xeon E5-2697 v2 processor.
-This project is testing the upgraded CPU capabilities of a 2013 Mac Pro running Arch Linux from the ground up.
+This project tests the upgraded CPU capabilities of a 2013 Mac Pro running Arch Linux from the ground up.

 ![12-core Intel Xeon Processor](/images/12-core_Intel_Xeon_Processor.png)